 The M6 includes frame lines for lenses as wide as 28mm — which many rangefinder aficionados clamor for.
 The cameras themselves are designed for documentary and photojournalistic work, and most people don’t reach for lengths beyond 50mm.

-A Leica M6 will still cost you a lot of money in 2021, and the lenses are far from affordable either.
+A Leica M6 will still cost you a lot of money, and the lenses are far from affordable either.
 But the M6 is an extremely capable rangefinder that will only appreciate in value while it takes stellar photos.

 One of the smallest 35mm cameras ever made, the Rollei 35 S comes with a Zeiss Sonnar 40mm 2.8, that lets it pack a serious punch.
 It is small enough to easily fit in most pockets, great for capturing candid snapshots.
 It's not technically a rangefinder: you'll have to settle for scale focus.
 But that's the price you pay for being able to have it in your pocket literally all the time.